Tunnels were first introduced to Plarail in the 1970s with a variety of mountainous and subway tunnels released in many different variations.

 Some sets and promotional items have color and sticker variants of the block tunnel, usually without matching middle sections.
 A similar taller expandable tunnel system was implemented for Tomy Train with LEGO-style studs on top.

-Funnily enough, around 1998 the Block Tunnel was released in the Tomica World range as 7491 Long Tunnel around 1998.
+Funnily enough, around when the individual Plarail block tunnel disappeared from sale the Block Tunnel was released in the Tomica World range as 7491 Long Tunnel in 1998.
 This version uses the same stickers and two intermediate sections as the Japanese release.

 In 2007 the J-02 designation was brought back for the new "Stretching Tunnel" (のびるトンネル).
 This tunnel has a telescoping series of sections that can be expanded out to a variety of lengths.